pawan-wao/flutterFunds_FinanceApp/README.md

 📰📱 Hey DhiWise!

 ##  About this task?
-This task is for the DhiWise Junior Developer position to create a flutter apllication with Financial Goal Detail Screen having Firebase Firestore Integration
+This task is for the DhiWise Junior flutter Developer position to create a flutter apllication with Financial Goal Detail Screen having Firebase Firestore Integration

 # App's Main Features
 - Goal Progress Visualization